isabella232/docs-vuepress/docs/developer/14-file-upload-plugins.md

 Methods:

-* `void initialize();`: Initialize the plugin.
+- `void initialize();`: Initialize the plugin.
-* `String uploadFile(final InputStream content,final long length,final String refid,Map<String, String> config)`: upload a file for a job option, specifies the refid, and instance configuration properties.
+- `String uploadFile(final InputStream content,final long length,final String refid,Map<String, String> config)`: upload a file for a job option, specifies the refid, and instance configuration properties.
-* `boolean hasFile(String ref)`: return true if the file with given refid can be retrieved
+- `boolean hasFile(String ref)`: return true if the file with given refid can be retrieved
-* `void retrieveFile(String ref, OutputStream out)`: retrieve the file content to the output stream
+- `void retrieveFile(String ref, OutputStream out)`: retrieve the file content to the output stream
-* `removeFile(String refid)`: (unused) may be called to remove the file
+- `removeFile(String refid)`: (unused) may be called to remove the file
-* `InternalState transitionState(String reference, ExternalState state)`: plugin should retain or delete the file
+- `InternalState transitionState(String reference, ExternalState state)`: plugin should retain or delete the file

-[FileUploadPlugin]: ${javadocbase}/com/dtolabs/rundeck/plugins/file/FileUploadPlugin.html
+[fileuploadplugin]: ${javadocbase}/com/dtolabs/rundeck/plugins/file/FileUploadPlugin.html